crespire/ruby_custom_enumberables/README.md

 * #my_map
 * #my_inject

 These functions should function exactly like the Ruby reference functions, and either give the same output or error out in the same way.
+The test file tests my functions against the Ruby reference ones, and outputs should be the same.